 Eventually, Angus was forced to sell the estate, too.

-Enter the final and current phase of Kylemore Abey’s life: a group of Benedictine nuns from Belgium fled their war-torn home during WWI and settled at Kylemore Castle in 1920.
+Enter the final and current phase of Kylemore Abey’s life: a group of Benedictine nuns from Belgium fled their war-torn home during World War I and settled at Kylemore Castle in 1920.

-Since then, the estate has been restored and developed and continues to be a working monastery in the hands of the Benedictine nuns today.
+Since then, the estate has been restored and developed and continues to be a working monastery in the hands of the Benedictine community today.

 Book Your Tours from Dublin to Connemara